 - I save the entry (bottom of the page)

 - I share the resulting Pure link on Twitter with the rest of the world so that they can read my paper.

 Once the publisher actually manages to publish this paper as well (this may be several months later!), I update my pure entry:

 - I add the DOI link to the final published version.

 - I provide the missing bibliographic meta-data (page numbers, volume, number, …).

-- I set the state to “Published”.
+- I set the Publication Status to “Published”.